-Use the HTTPS Notification Pages section to enable users making HTTPS requests to view the appropriate Websense notification pages (see Enabling HTTPS notification pages, page 224).
+Use the HTTPS Notification Pages section to enable users making HTTPS requests to view the appropriate Websense notification pages (see Enabling HTTPS

 If hybrid filtering uses directory data collected by Websense Directory Agent to identify users, you can configure hybrid passwords for user accounts on the Hybrid Configuration > Shared User Data page in TRITON - Web Security (see Send user and group data to the hybrid service, page 227).
-If your organization does not use directory data collected by Directory Agent to identify users connecting to the hybrid service.
+If your organization does not use directory data collected by Directory Agent to identify users connecting to the hybrid service from outside filtered locations, you can let users self-register for the service.
 This allows users with email accounts associated with domains that you specify under Registered Domains to identify themselves to the hybrid service.